kevinrider/phpetrade/README.md

 In order to use this code you need to have an E*Trade API account setup.
 Visit this [link](https://developer.etrade.com/home) and click the Log On button to start the process.

-[Download](https://github.com/kevinrider/phpetrade/archive/main.zip) the source code and expand it to a folder of your choice.
-You will need a working PHP 7 cli and the excellent [pecl oauth library](https://pecl.php.net/package/oauth) installed in order to use phpetrader.
+Clone or download the repository to a directory of your choice.
+You will need a working PHP 7 cli and the excellent [pecl oauth library](https://pecl.php.net/package/oauth) installed in order to use phpetrade.

 Installing on Ubuntu will go something like this.
-INSTALL_DIR is wherever you decided to expand the download.
+INSTALL_DIR is wherever you decided to clone phpetrade.
 The code can be installed anywhere and does not necessarily need to be installed in a web server accessible directory.
 All example scripts run from the command line.
 ```
 sudo apt-get install php7.2-cli